ppigm/welcome-to-manchester/pre-departure-prep/important-documents.md

 # Important Documents

-Prior to departure, there are several things you have to pay attention to.
+<p> Prior to departure, there are several things you have to pay attention to. </p>

 - [ ] Passport
 - [ ] CAS letter